dotnet/roslynator/docs/cli/fix-command.md

 **`PROJECT|SOLUTION`**

-The project or solution to fix.
+Path to one or more project/solution files.

 ### Optional Options